Q. What is a remote JMS provider?

 The file location of the java jars containing the remote JMS provider's JMS client and JNDI client libraries.
 Ensure that these jars are specified in the local JVM's classpath.

 The URL of the remote provider's JNDI service.
-For WebLogic servers, the URL is usually in the form
+For WebLogic servers, the URL is normally in the form

 t3://hostaddress:port.
 If you are tunneling over HTTP, begin the URL with